-Get ready to get drenched by the amazing power and size of the Iguassu Falls.
-Incredible sights meet anyone who visits this 2.5km stretch of the Iguacu River.
+Get ready to get drenched by the awesome power and size of the Iguazu Falls.
+Incredible sights meet anyone who visits this 2.5km stretch of the Iguazu River.
 From your eagles-eye point of view, you can stare down into the roiling, boisterous falls and get a sense of just how massive and majestic this natural wonder is.
 It’s guaranteed to be an experience you won’t soon forget.

 You cannot mention Brazil without the country’s joyful, rambunctious and rowdy city of Rio de Janiero.
 There is breathtaking drama in the city’s landscape, what with its towering green mountains that plunge into the Atlantic where water meets sparkling white sand beaches.
 At the top of those mountains is another must-see stop.
 The mighty Cristo Redentor, or Christ the Redeemer, is the crowning beauty on Mount Corcovado.
 Here, the enormous statue stands with outstretched arms looking over Rio de Janiero and all the fun and celebrations that go on there.

 Come to Ipanema Beach to join the crowds of languorous and gorgeous people sunning themselves on the 2km stretch of sand.
 People-watching is a popular pastime, and enjoying the surf is another attraction of this spot in Brazil.
 While the main attraction of this part of Brazil is the beach, there are other parts of Ipanema to explore as well.
 Right off the beach is the Ipanema neighbourhood, which proves easy to navigate.
 You will find upscale stores, ample numbers of nightclubs and lavish restaurants.
 If it is your first time in the city, be sure to take a stroll down Rua Vinicius de Morais where you’ll find more shops, bars, and restaurants, including the famous Garota de Ipanema bar where the famous song “The Girl from Ipanema” was penned.